London falling: No NFL International Series in 2020

-NFL International Series games scheduled to be played in London and Mexico City will be staged domestically instead.
+NFL International Series games scheduled to be played in London and Mexico City will be staged domestically instead due to the coronavirus pandemic.

 The NFL confirmed Monday that games would not be played internationally, a